Survive and Thrive

-- Parents are not taught that children grow and develop when their brains and bodies are stimulated during pregnancy and the first five years of life.
+- In Guatemala, the critical importance of stimulation is not well-understood.
+Parents need to learn that their children’s brains and bodies develop and grow when they’re stimulated during pregnancy and the first five years of life.

 The program is simple, yet incredibly effective.
 It’s all about educating midwives, mothers, families, and communities on basic health practices to ensure children survive birth and then go on to thrive in life.

 Midwives are trained to detect risk factors early and refer the mother to a health care facility to reduce preventable deaths.
 The training, facilitated by a licensed nurse, takes 10 months, with each month focused on a specific risk factor.
 Between classes, the nurse visits the midwives in their communities to make sure they are using their training.
 Upon graduation, each midwife receives a new supply kit.

 Midwives, mothers, and communities learn about the importance of nutrition in the development and health of young children, but also in teenagers, pregnant women, and nursing mothers.
 Qualified practitioners provide the training right in the community using innovative and practical techniques that maximize learning and application

 Midwives, mothers, and communities are taught about the importance of timely stimulation for the physical and mental development of young children, and how this is key for them to succeed at school and have access to better opportunities in life.

 Your support will save lives and build a better future for individuals, families, and the nation of Guatemala.
 Thanks to some generous donors who pay all our overhead, 100% of your gift will be sent to Guatemala.

 Meet a Few of the Midwives